28 Aug Career Burnout? Learn to Re-Ignite.

 Seek support from co-workers, friends or loved ones.
 Namely, they can offer you the care and compassion that you are unable to offer yourself.

-This can be a good time to begin therapy.
+Therapy helps too!
 Learn how to be compassionate to yourself and explore change.
-I specialize in this area and can help you get back on track with living a joyful and meaningful life.
+I specialize in this area and can help you get back on track with living a connected and meaningful life.
 Call or email me today.